 3.2.
 The Internet Layer

 The Internet Protocol version 4 (RFC 791), provides services that are roughly equivalent to the OSI Network Layer.
 IP provides a datagram (connectionless) transport service across the network.
 This service is sometimes referred to as unreliable because the network does not guarantee delivery nor notify the end host system about packets lost due to errors or network congestion.
 IP datagrams contain a message, or one fragment of a message, that may be up to 65,535 bytes (octets) in length.
 IP does not provide a mechanism for flow control.

 1 1 1 1 1 1 1 1 1 1 2 2 2 2 2 2 2 2 2 2 3 3 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+ |Version| IHL | TOS | Total Length | +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+ | Identification |Flags| Fragment Offset | +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+ | TTL | Protocol | Header Checksum | +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+ | Source Address | +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+ | Destination Address | +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+ | Options....
 (Padding) | +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+ | Data... +-+-+-+-+-+-+-+-+-+-+-+-+-FIGURE 4.
 IPv4 packet header format.

 The basic IPv4 packet header format is shown in Figure 4.
 The format of the diagram is consistent with the RFC; bits are numbered from left-to-right, starting at 0.
 Each row represents a single 32-bit word; note that an IP header will be at least 5 words (20 bytes) in length.
 The fields contained in the header, and their functions, are:

 3.2.1.
 IP Addresses

 - Version: Specifies the IP version of the packet.
 The most common version of IP in end-user system is version 4, so this field will contain the binary value 0100.
-IP version 6 is coming, however, so one might see a 0110 in this field; in the case of an IPv6 transmission, the rest of the packet will be very different from what is shown here (see Section 3.2.6).
+IP version 6 is more commonly available, however, so this field would have the value 0110 in an IPv6 packet and the rest of the packet will be very different from what is shown here (see Section 3.2.6).
 [NOTE: Actually, many IP version numbers have been assigned besides 4 and 6; see the IANA's list of IP Version Numbers.]